RahulKamma0369/ECE570-paper/README.md

 ### Create a virtual environment (optional but recommended):
 python -m venv venv

-source venv/bin/activate
+> **note** - you need to refer your python path here source venv/bin/activate
 On Windows: venv\Scripts\activate

 ### Install dependencies
 All the required libraries are listed in the requirements.txt file.

 To install them, run:
 pip install -r requirements.txt

+make sure you run the above command in your virtual enviromnent
+> **note** - Please be aware that first import will take long to import the modules after installation